South Korea Travel Guide

 Safety basics

-South Korea welcomes millions of visitors each year.
 The general emergency number is 112.
-As anywhere, take normal precautions: keep copies of documents, watch for petty theft in crowded areas, and check your own government's travel advisory before you go.
-Conditions can change, so always confirm the latest situation with official South Korea sources.
+Take normal precautions: keep copies of your documents, watch for petty theft in crowded areas, and read your own government's travel advisory for South Korea before you go, since advice differs by nationality and by region within the country.
+Conditions can change, so confirm the current situation with official South Korea sources.

 South Korea travel FAQ